Arvinth-Krishna/App-Quitter/README.md

 # App-Quitter
-This program allow you to set the timer to the Application
+This program allow you to set the timer to close the Application